Staff Emergency Fund

 How Your Donation Will Help

-We have all experienced a sudden or unexpected expense that can create both emotional and financial obstacles.
-The SEF will help Texas A&M Staff members who are unable to make ends meet during a difficult time.
+We have all experienced an emergency expense that can create emotional and financial obstacles.
+The SEF endeavors to offer some financial assistance to help during such a difficult time.
 By supporting the SEF, you can help make a difference, when help is needed most.

-$10, $15, or even $20 can make a difference and all donations are tax-deductible.
+All donations, large or small, can make a difference and all donations are tax-deductible.
 Please consider a donation today.

 Ways to Donate